MXLNews Brief

 MaxLinear Jumps 20% on Power Management Bet, but $468 Million in Revenue Faces a $72 Billion Dream

-MaxLinear (MXL) surged 20.8% in a multi-session rally to a two-year high after announcing its entry into the $72 billion power management market.
+MaxLinear (MXL) surged 20.8% over multiple sessions to a two-year high after announcing its push into the $72 billion power management market.

 MaxLinear, Inc. (MXL) — stock analysis